 - 1966 Development of MOS technology for field-effect transistors

-As with all Eastern European semiconductor manufacturers, Tesla went through major changes after the fall of the USSR.
+As with all Eastern European semiconductor manufacturers, Tesla went through major changes after the collapse of the USSR.
 Some of its parts still survive as specialist manufacturers.

 Tesla made a small number of point-contact transistors type xNT40 about which I have no data.
 I would be very interested to find examples of these, or even just data about them.